-It is pertinent to note that insurance companies have long been in business through their use of any way that guarantees their escape from any liability as a result of their client’s actions.
-Let’s look at what our award winning, proven Los Angeles injury lawyers have to say about being spied on by an insurer.
+It is pertinent to note that insurance companies in Los Angeles and elsewhere have long been in business by using any way that guarantees their escape from liability due to their client’s actions.
+Let’s look at what our award-winning, proven Los Angeles injury lawyers have to say about being spied on by an insurer.

 We will explain a few things to you about how the whole process goes.
 Supposedly, after a car accident, you file a claim to an insurance company, maybe through your car accident lawyer.

-Insurance companies do not take such issues lightly, and instead, they try to make sure that the case the claimant is bringing up is valid.
+Insurance companies do not take such issues lightly; instead, they try to ensure that the case the claimant brings up is valid.

 The following are the reasons why insurance companies question claims from claimants:

 Now, if you are asking yourself, “How can an insurance company watch me?”
-The short answer is that many insurance companies can pull this off via access to information, evidence, or content that serves as exposure to any form of confidentiality or privacy about the actual state of what happened as a result of the accident.
+The short answer is that many insurance companies can pull this off via access to information, evidence, or content that serves as exposure to any form of confidentiality or privacy about the actual state of what happened due to the accident.

 These are not advisable ways to communicate.
 Only communication through your phone number or e-mail to and from your lawyer is secure.
 All other communications are subject to discovery and subpoenas.